After the Exam

 Almost all jurisdictions, including the District of Columbia and Puerto Rico, have some form of regulation of occupational therapists and occupational therapy assistants.
 Before a candidate begins practicing in any state or comparable jurisdiction, it is essential that all requirements of that jurisdiction are met.
 To practice without a license or permit is against the law.

-Candidates with a failing score will receive by mail their official score report within two (2) weeks of taking the examination.
+- Candidates with a failing score will receive by mail their official score report within two (2) weeks of their exam being scored.
 The score report will include the total scaled score, along with performance information for each domain area of the examination.
 The information on the domain areas is provided for diagnostic purposes only.
-Candidates with a failing score may choose to retake the examination.
-The score report will include information about how to apply for another examination.
+Candidates with a failing score may choose to retake the exam.
+The score report will include information about how to apply for another exam.

 For information on how the NBCOT certification exams are scored check out: